-Administrative planning approvals, including staff-level (minor) design review, sign permits, and other small projects take about three days to three weeks to process.
+Administrative planning approvals, including staff-level (minor) design review, conditional use permits, and sign permits, take about three days to three weeks to process.
+Examples of administrative approvals that result in new residential units are projects in the RM zone where there are one or more existing residential units and more are added that don't exceed base density or base floor area ratio (typically 0.5 FAR in the RM zone).
+Program LL will expand the types of projects that will be permitted in the RM zone to include three and four unit developments of up to 1.0 FAR.
 Planning Commission approvals (use permit, design review, variance, sign permit, subdivision) take about two months for simple projects, once the application is complete.
 Appeals to the City Council may add up to two months.
 A request for a planned unit development, an amendment to the Zoning Ordinance, or a General Plan Amendment will likely take longer due to required hearings by the Planning Commission and City Council.
 The City will investigate the ability to eliminate the need for a Public Meeting to determine if the case warrants an Appeal Hearing.
 The elimination of this Public Meeting will accelerate the time for a project to be approved.
 (Program B)

-For larger projects, the developer is asked to meet with neighbors prior to seeking approval from the Planning Commission.
+For larger projects (projects that exceed base floor area ratio, density, or height), the developer is asked (but not required) to meet with neighbors prior to seeking approval from the Planning Commission.
 Informal study sessions with the Planning Commission, City Council, or both are also recommended for larger projects prior to filing an application.
 Study sessions are beneficial to the applicant because any concerns by the Planning Commission and City Council can be aired prior to large investment into design.
 Likewise, applicants receive preliminary review by staff to determine conformance with zoning and the General Plan and to identify the permits required.
 By the time the project appears before the Planning Commission, significant issues have been addressed.